rangle/ngCourse2/handout/06-change-detection.md

 - Is `title !== previousTitle`?
 No, it's the same.
 - Is `actor !== previousActor`?
 No, it's the same.

 But this time, we explictly told Angular that our component only depends on its inputs and all of them are immutable.
-Angular then assumes that the `MovieComponent` hasn't change and skip the check for that component.
+Angular then assumes that the `MovieComponent` hasn't changed and will skip the check for that component.
 Because we didn't force the `actor` object to be immutable, we end up with our model out of sync with the view.

 Let's rerun the app but this time we will click the button `ChangeActorObject`.
 This time, we are creating a new instance of the `Actor` class and assigning it to the `this.actor` object.
 When change detection analyzes the properties bound to the `MainComponent`'s template it will find: